 If you have questions and/or need more information

 If you have questions and/or need more information, you can speak with the TSA Nurse.
 This is a free, confidential information and support service which provides TSC information and links to practical support.
-It is run by our nurse Kim, and supported by members of our health professional network and regional volunteers who know what it is like to live with TSC.

 The TSA nurse can help with: